BUILDS-/builds-workshops/react-app/README.md

   );
 }
 ```
-### Class Componenets vs Function Componenets
+### Class Components vs. Function Components

-In the last year, React has moved towards function componenets rather than class components.
-Both of the following components are equivelent in React's point of view.
+In the last year, React has moved towards function components rather than class components.
+Both of the following components are equivalent in React's point of view.
 However, React as moving towards function components so we will use them in this tutorial.
 ```
 class Welcome extends React.Component {
   render() {